 Nothing pops up to distract me while working.
 I’m rarely tempted to switch screens unless it is necessary.
 Trust me, this enforced focus writing is just what I need.

-I get paid by the word and can write more words per day on the iPad Pro.
+I get paid by the word and can often, not always, write more words per day on the iPad Pro.
 It’s that simple.

 iPad Pro great for writing

 Today’s iOS writing tools are excellent.
-There is plenty of choice.
+There are many options to choose from, they take a range of approaches.
 At one point I had seven different apps installed I can use to manipulate words and sentences.